 But wait, how do Revenue decide if a piece of art is exempt from tax?

-So how the hell do Revenue decide what has cultural or artistic merit?
-Well, The Arts Council put together a document with rigorous guidelines that must be used when determining whether a piece of work meets the criteria.
+To answer this common question; The Arts Council put together a comprehensive document with rigorous guidelines that must be used when determining whether a piece of work meets the criteria.

 These guidelines were drawn up under the provisions of the Taxes Consolidation Act we mentioned earlier – they were intended to help the Revenue Commissioners decide on what has recognisable artist or cultural merit.
 Revenue may sometimes consult with The Arts Council to help reach a fair decision.
 The guide goes into detail about what is and is not the type of work that will be considered for IT exemption.